iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-css-with-itcss.md

 }
 ```

-Sometimes I prefer to not use this layer, for avoid this confusing mental mapping, like I said previuosly, so I do not need to stop and think: "_Is that a object or a component?_", and remain focused on the real problem.
+Sometimes I prefer to not use this layer, for avoid this confusing mental mapping, like I said previously, so I do not need to stop and think: "_Is that a object or a component?_", and remain focused on the real problem.

 That's other thing very nice in ITCSS, you can change and adapt anything to your specific needs.

 ### Components

-Here, like the autor said, will be designed pieces of UI, still only using classes, with more explicity names.
+Here, like the autor said, will be designed pieces of UI, still only using classes, with more explicitly names.

 ```scss
 .products-list {